shadowimmage/shadowimmage.github.io/content/post/2020-03-03-Django-API-Apps-On-Windows-IIS/index.md

 3. OK

 {{< figure src="images/IIS_min_components.png" title="Windows Features" alt="Selected IIS features in Windows Features dialog" width="60%" caption="options may vary, features available may vary, etc. etc." >}}

->note: options may vary, features available may vary, etc. etc.
+### Method 2

+1. Open the Server Manager
+2. Click "Manage"
+3. Click "Add Roles and Features"
+4. Go through the wizard and ensure that all the features listed in Method 1 are selected, specifically IIS services and especially CGI, HTTP Redirection, and Request Monitor.

+{{< figure src="images/serverManagerAddRoles.png" title="Server Manager Screenshot" alt="Opening Server Manager and Adding Roles or Features" caption="Select Manage, then Add Roles and Features, then the wizard shown at 3️⃣ should show" >}}

+### Test

-4. Test that the IIS server installation worked and that you can browse to `http://localhost` on a browser, and that you get the default IIS page.
+Finally, test that the IIS server installation worked and that you can browse to `http://localhost` on a browser, and that you get the default IIS page.

 ## Set Up Django Application Directory and Virtual Environment for Python